mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 and 39.532× diagnostic failure; every corresponding 753-name low exceeds 75×.
 The compiled `.result` surface remains pruned; immutable recovery entries and nested evidence are collected once into an O(1) run builder and the consumer seals only the outer list.
-Recursion, unordered, CSS-leaf, Value-owned stylesheet recovery and live-consumer planes remain open, so the producer edge remains **RED** and `NO RELEASE`.
-The unchanged production JSON point guard is green at +9.0% against its 15% guard on the final isolated rerun but supplies no formal S or formation credit.
+Recursion, unordered performance and generic CSS-leaf formation planes remain open.
+Value-owned stylesheet recovery and live Value/JSON receipts are later execution work.
+The producer edge remains **RED** and `NO RELEASE`.
+The unchanged production JSON point guard is now RED across four fresh U-boundary runs at +21.3% to +45.4% against its 15% guard.
+U changes no production source, but the failure is not waived and supplies no formal credit.

 S8 adds no consumer or API edge.
 Generic recursion is correctness-green but only 1.212–1.331× on the 96-leaf success/result planes; the narrow balanced-discard fusion is 8.400–8.842× there despite exceeding 44× on every 753-leaf plane.
 Both remain private research, recursion remains RED, and the exact release cycle is unchanged.

+U at `19ad1ac` adds no consumer or API edge.
+Its 37 focused tests prove bounded scannerless unordered slots, spans, recovery, diagnostics and state caps.
+S has no disjoint-FIRST route and is retired.
+D reduces disjoint attempts from 10/36/136/561 to 4/8/16/33, but formal points remain RED at 4/8/16 and include a 9.559× 33-member success-AB point.
+No bootstrap, formation or execution credit follows.